Georgegriff/cgguitar-site/src/components/cards/home-page-video-and-info.md

 ### CG Guitar can help, no matter your skill level.

-- 1:1, group classes and workshops available Monday to Friday.
+* 1:1, group classes and workshops available Monday to Friday.
-- HD Online Guitar Lessons - Like You've Never Experienced Before!
+* Multi-Cam set up, lighting rig and HD Professional Audio - *"It sounds like Charlie and his guitar are in the room with you!"*
-- Multi-Cam set up, lighting rig and HD Professional Audio - _"It sounds like Charlie and his guitar are in the room with you!"_
+* Exclusive access to an amazing online learning management system & app!
-- Exclusive access to an amazing online learning management system and app!
+* F﻿or Rock & Metal Guitarists - Beginners, Intermediate & Advance

 <br/>
-Super convenient as well as effective - Have your guitar lesson from the comfort of your own home.
+Super convenient as well as effective - Have your guitar lessons from the comfort of your own home.

 [Check out the student spotlights](/videos/#student-spotlight-performance-night-2019) to watch some CG Guitar students showing off their skills!